X16Community/x16-docs/X16 Reference - Appendix B - VERA recovery.md

 **Host OS:** Windows

-## Before You Start
+### Before You Start

-Before starting the update procedure, it is important to disconnect the Commander X16 from the wall socket.
-Power is supplied to the VERA board even when the computer is turned off.
+Before starting, it is recommended to disconnect the Commander X16's PSU's power from the wall socket.
+You will need to reconnect power later, but while connecting the programmer to the system, it is safer to disconnect mains power from the power supply.
+Power is supplied to parts of the main board even when the computer is turned off.
+Additionally, using an anti-static wrist strap connected to electrical ground is recommended while working on sensitive components.

 To perform the upgrade, you will need the following:
 - A TL866-3G/T48 programmer